Celtic’s unforgivable error leaves them requiring a Champions League miracle

 Brendan Rodgers had been effusive in his praise of Kane and Celtic did not need to be told of the danger of the poacher with more Champions League goals than any other Englishman, least of all Kasper Schmeichel.
 Kane had put more goals past Schmeichel than any other goalkeeper and his 19th against the Dane for both club and country could not have been simpler.
 As Kane lurked in his trademark position at the back post, Joshua Kimmich’s inswinging cross found the striker on his own.
 Celtic switched off, with defenders left pointing to each other.
 It was unforgivable and Kane was typically clinical.

-His 36th Champions League goal in 52 appearances ensures that Bayern have a foot in the last-16.
+“The corner was disappointing,” Rodgers acknowledged.
+“One of the world’s best strikers shouldn’t be left free in the box, that’s for sure.”

+Kane 36th Champions League goal in 52 appearances ensures that Bayern have a foot in the last-16, but the tie is not over yet.
+Daizen Maeda did not give up and his late consolation on the night, to pull Celtic back within one ahead of Tuesday’s return in Munich, means there is still some life in the visitors.
+Rodgers said his players will take belief from how they responded to falling two goals behind.
+“It's a big challenge, we know that, but it's still a possibility,” he said.
+“You know you have to suffer at this level but you have to have the ability to come back and that's what makes me proud at the end of the game.”

 Celtic may rue that the big moments in their most important Champions League match in 12 years went against them.
-An unbelievable start, when Nicolas Kuhn scored inside 30 seconds, was too good to be true.
+An unbelievable start, when Nicolas Kuhn scored inside 30 seconds, was too good to be true and the offside flag ruled out an explosive start.
 The timing of Michael Olise’s thunderbolt on the stroke of half-time was cruel, and was doubled by Kane soon after the restart.
 Celtic will ask why Arne Engels did not receive a penalty after Dayot Upamecano landed on his foot in the box.

+Celtic will need more of the spirit that led to their late rally when they travel to Munich.
+“We've showed we can play,” Rodgers said.
+“We have to have that aggressive mindset.
+We're still right in the tie.”

 Celtic Park was electric at kick-off.
-Olise and Leroy Sane exchanged a look at volume of the spine-tingling roar that greeted the Champions League anthem, then Glasgow’s east end erupted.
+“You can feel in those moments, if the game comes alive it is a special place,” Kompany added.
+And how close Celtic came to increasing the spine-tingling volume by a further notch.
 Barely 30 seconds had passed when Celtic flew forward and Kuhn thrashed a low shot past Manuel Neuer from the edge of the box.
 But the celebrations were cut short almost as quickly, with Adam Idah offside and deemed to have been blocking Neuer’s view as he ran across goal.

-Kuhn was a Bayern player between 2020 and 2022 but never made a first-team appearance.
-The 25-year-old was not the only Celtic player looking to prove they belonged at this level.
-The Scottish champions brought the confidence of their best European home run in a decade, with three wins in the inaugural league phase.
-But Bayern would be a marker of their ambitions and when the German giants settled, the game fell into the pattern Celtic had expected.

 Undone at the end of the first half, Bayern looked to the tie beyond Celtic at the very start of the second.
 Celtic were let off the hook before half time when an unmarked Kane put wide from an inswinging corner from Olise from the opposite side, so to leave the striker free for a second time in his favourite position was indefensible.
 Kane would not have believed the room he was left with to volley in Kimmich’s corner, scoring in Glasgow for the third time in as many appearances after twice netting at Hampden for England.

 Maeda restored some hope, at least.
-Celtic’s top scorer, who had only been cleared to face Bayern on Monday after his red-card suspension was reduced to one game on appeal, was there to pounce on the six-yard line Hyunjun Yang nodded back across goal.
+Celtic’s top scorer was there to pounce on the six-yard line Hyunjun Yang nodded back across goal.
 Maeda had already squirmed a shot past the far post after rounding Neuer and the great German goalkeeper and his defence had to withstand a few more nervy moments, notably to save late from Alistair Johnston.
 Though Celtic will need more than that if they are to mount an improbable comeback in Munich.

 Join our commenting forum